-Virtual SIM (vSIM) Vulnerability Within Simo Android Phones Exposed
+Virtual SIM (vSIM) Vulnerability within Simo Android Phones Exposed

 As today’s technology networks grow ever more complex, the sharing of timely, relevant security information is crucial.
 Recently, Quokka (formerly Kryptowire) identified multiple security vulnerabilities and privacy issues in Virtual Subscriber Identity Module (vSIM) technology provided by Simo.
 Simo uses specialized hardware and pre-installed software in certain Android smartphone devices to enable access to mobile data without a traditional SIM card or Wi-Fi connection.